 The Memory of Cotton

-The Memory of Cotton, by Ann K. Howley (Propertius Press)
+The Memory of Cotton, by Ann K. Howley (originally published by Propertius Press)

 Memories of family, dysfunctional and loving, with secrets stretching back a few generations revealed slowly.
 Shelby and her grandmother find a KKK robe in her great-grandfather’s trunk which sets off a series of events and revelations that ironically begin to heal old family wounds and finally confront the wrongs done.
 Beautifully written with strong characters and evocative settings.